daspoon/tree-sitter-kit/README.md

   }
   ```

+We'll first show the steps necessary to parse this language using tree sitter directly, and then see how the process is simplified through use of this package.

+### Tree-sitter Basics

-Using tree-sitter directly, one can write a grammar for this language as a javascript object:
+A tree-sitter grammar is typically written as a javascript object.

   ```
-  {
+  module.exports = grammar({
     name: 'ExprLang',
     rules: {
       Expr: $ => choice(